larsensong/alx-system_engineering-devops/0x0A-configuration_management/README.md

-# 0x0A - Configuration management
+# :shell: 0x0A - Configuration Management (Using Puppet) :shell:

 Configuration Management is the process of systematically handling changes to a system in a way that it maintains integrity over time.